k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 There is a parameter in config.ini called ENTITY_ENCRYPTION_MODE that controls the two LUI encryption modes supported by Fabric.
 The modes are ON_SAVE and MDB, and each are described below:

 > **ON_SAVE** (default value from 6.5.4): Encrypt the LUI when saving it to Cassandra.
-The encryption is done after the compression.
+> The encryption is done after the compression.
 The advantage of using this encryption mode is twofold compared to the non-encrypted mode:
-The data is stored encrypted in Cassandra, and at the same time the data has minimal performance and storage impact.
+> The data is stored encrypted in Cassandra, and at the same time the data has minimal performance and storage impact.
-It is important to mention that data in the cache is not encrypted, therefore it is the user’s responsibility to ensure that the data in the cache is secured on the operating system level.
+> It is important to mention that data in the cache is not encrypted, therefore it is the user’s responsibility to ensure that the data
+> in the cache is secured on the operating system level.

 > **MDB**: Encrypt on the MicroDB before the compression.
-The result here is that compression has a minimal impact on the MicroDB size but it could affect performance when reading/writing data, as the MicroDB is much bigger compared to its size in non-encryption mode.
-On the other hand, the microDB is stored encrypted in the cache as well.
+The result here is that compression has a minimal impact on the MicroDB size
+> but it could affect performance when reading/writing data, as the MicroDB is much bigger compared to its size in a non-encrypted mode.
+On the other hand,
+> the microDB is stored encrypted in the cache as well.

 Although ENTITY_ENCRYPTION_MODE is set to ON_SAVE by default, the user must set the **Enable data encryption** field in LU schema properties to **True** , otherwise the LU will not be encrypted.